At Least 11 Killed, 40 Injured In Russia's Subway Explosion

 An explosion ripped through a subway train in St. Petersburg on Monday, the spokesman for the city's governor told Russian television.
 At least 10 people were killed and 50 others were injured in the incident.

-The blast came as Russian President Vladimir Putin was visiting the city, his hometown.
-Putin, speaking from Constantine Palace in St. Petersburg, said investigators were looking into whether the explosion was a terror attack or if there might have been some other cause.
+President Vladimir Putin, who was visiting the city on an unrelated trip on Monday, said investigators were looking into whether the explosion was a terror attack or if there might have been some other cause.
 He offered his condolences to the families of those killed.

+"Law enforcement agencies and intelligence services are doing their best to establish the cause and give a full picture of what happened," he said.

 Advertisement

+The agency that runs the subway said several stations in the northern Russian city were closed and that an evacuation was underway.

-Social media users posted photographs and video from the Technology Institute subway station in the city center, showing injured people lying on the floor outside a train with a mangled door.
-Frantic commuters were reaching into doors and windows, trying to see if anyone was there, and shouting "Call an ambulance!"
+Social media users posted photographs and video from a subway station in the city centre, showing people lying on the floor outside a train with a mangled door.
+Frantic commuters reached into doors and windows, trying to see if anyone was there and shouting "Call an ambulance!"
+The explosion happened between Sennaya Ploshchad and Tekhnologichesky Institut stations.

-St. Petersburg, Russia's second-largest city with over 5 million residents, is the country's most popular tourist destination.
-The two stations that were the site of the blast are some of the subway's busiest.

-Putin was in St. Petersburg on Monday for talks with Belarusian President Alexander Lukashenko.
+Putin was expected to hold talks with the Belarusian president later in the day.

 Advertisement